aaronparker/aaronparker.github.io/_posts/2023-04-09-support-frontline-workers-on-shared-virtual-desktops.md

 You could create two images - one with the Microsoft 365 Apps to support licensed users and one without to support frontline users; however, the result will be less than optimal use of your VDI compute capacity by requiring more session hosts for the same number of concurrent users.

 The Microsoft 365 Apps support a [viewer mode](https://learn.microsoft.com/en-us/deployoffice/overview-viewer-mode) which until recently put the applications into a view-only mode for all users on same session host.
-Fortunately Microsoft changed how this feature works in August 2022.
+Fortunately, Microsoft changed how this feature works in August 2022.
 For the purposes of this article, I will assume your environment is on the Microsoft 365 Apps for enterprise Semi-Annual Channel 2208 or later.
-This minimum version mean that only a single policy configuration is required and all supported applications work as expected.
+This minimum version means that only a single policy configuration is required and all supported applications work as expected.

 ## Supporting Frontline Workers on a Single Image